shashi-banger/AvTools/graphics_with_ffmpeg/graphics_process.md

 Examples of commands to take a sequence of png images and convert them into a video of predefined duration.

-1. Ffmpeg command to embed a single png graphics file into video.
+1. Ffmpeg command to embeds a single png graphics file into black video whose duration can be controlled usin *-t* option of ffmpeg.

 ```bash

 ffmpeg -f lavfi  -i color=color=black:s=1920x1080:r=30  -loop 1 -i aston_1920x128.png   -filter_complex "[0][1]overlay=x=0:y=952[a]" -t 20 -map "[a]" -c:v h264 -profile:v high -b:v 2000000 -bf 0 -g 15 -keyint_min 15 graphics_video.mov
 ```

-2. Ffmpegd command to embed a sequence of png graphics into video
+2. Ffmpeg command to embed a sequence of png graphics into video

-- Generation of sequence
+- Generation of sequence from single png

 ```bash
 for i in `seq 001 029`;do dest=`printf "aston_1920x128_%03d.png\n" $i`;cp aston_1920x128_000.png $dest; done